A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 When $\ii$ is empty, we already know that $(1,1)=\frac{t^n}{(1-t^2)}\qtwo^n - \frac{t^2}{(1-t^2)}$, which has degree 0 coefficient $1$, and is concentrated in non-negative degrees.

-We know how to calculate $(x,y)_{\psi_0}$ in $\mc{TL}$ when $x$ and $y$ are monomials, and either $x$ or $y$ is not $1$ (see Section \ref{subsec-temperley}).
+We know how to calculate $(x,y)$ in $\mTL$ when $x$ and $y$ are monomials, and either $x$ or $y$ is not $1$ (see Section \ref{subsec-temperley}).
 We draw $x$ as a crossingless matching, draw $y$ upside-down and place it below $x$, and close off the diagram: if there are $m$ circles in the diagram, then $(x,y)=\frac{t^n\qtwo^{m-1}}{1-t^2}$.
 In particular, if $m=n+1$ then the Hom space will be concentrated in non-negative degrees, with 1-dimensional degree 0 part.
 If $m<n+1$ then the Hom space will be concentrated in strictly positive degrees.

 We leave it as an exercise to show that, if $x$ is a crossingless matching (i.e. a 321-avoiding monomial) then the closed diagram for $(x,x)$ has exactly $n+1$ circles.
-The following example makes the statement fairly clear:
+The following example makes the statement fairly clear, where $\tilde{x}$ is $x$ upside-down: